2015–16 Australian region cyclone season: Tropical Cyclone Stan

-During 27 January, the BoM reported that Tropical Low 08U had developed about 750 km to the north of Port Hedland, Western Australia.
+On 27 January, the BoM reported that Tropical Low 08U had developed about 750 km to the north of Port Hedland.
 The system was located within a favorable environment for further development and was forecast to develop into a tropical cyclone over the next couple of days, as it moved southwards towards the coast of Western Australia.
 08U was subsequently declared a Category 1 tropical cyclone on 29 January and was named Stan by the BoM.
 Stan continued to intensify during the day as it slowly moved in a southeast direction towards the east Pilbara coast.
 Stan reached category 2 tropical cyclone strength at 8:00 pm AWST time, when it was located 280 km north of Port Hedland.
 Stan maintained category 2 strength during the course of 30 January.
 Category 1 strength hurricane-force winds formed around 9:30 am AWST the same day, near Rowley Shoales where Stan was 100 km south of the island.
-Stan crossed the east Pilbara coast between Port Headland and Wallal as a strong category 2 tropical cyclone at 2:00 am AWST.
+Stan crossed the east Pilbara coast between Port Hedland and Wallal as a strong category 2 tropical cyclone at 2:00 am AWST.
 Stan proceeded to weaken while moving inland, becoming a category 1 tropical cyclone at 8:00 am the same day, and further weakened to become a tropical low at 2:00 pm that afternoon.
-The remnants of Stan caused record breaking rain in South Australia.
-Coffin Bay received 75.8mm of rain, The Nullarbor received 62.4mm, and Port Lincoln received 49.6mm of rainfall.
+It later dissipated the same day.

+The Bureau of Meteorology (BoM) issued a Yellow alert for coastal communities between Pardoo and Mardie Station, which included the cities of Port Hedland, South Hedland, and Karratha, while a blue alert was put in place for areas between Bidyadanga to Pardoo, and between Mardie Station to Pannawonica.
+The ports of Port Hedland and Dampier were closed.
+Storm surge warnings were issued for coastal areas between Wallal and Whim Creek, while flood warnings were also issued.
+Intense rainfall ranging from 100-125 mm hit coasts of Pilbara.
+Two men were trapped in their cars due to rising waters in Paraburdoo.
+Wind gusts as high as 80 mph (130 km/h) hit the community of Rowley Shoals.
+Roads and highways in the region were closed and were damaged by the flooding.
+Many trees and power lines were felled by the strong winds.
+Some homes in the landfall site had damaged roofs.
+The remnants of Stan caused record-breaking rain in South Australia.
+Coffin Bay received 75.8mm of rain, the Nullarbor Plain received 62.4mm, and Port Lincoln received 49.6mm of rainfall.
+The city was affected by intense flooding, while unusually high rainfall hit Adelaide.